 The annual cash pay elements that our executive officers receive include base pay and an opportunity to earn annual non-equity incentive compensation.
-We target our executive base pay and annual non-equity incentive compensation opportunities at the median level of our Industry Peer Group companies on a size-adjusted basis.

-Cash Compensation-Base Pay
+· Cash Compensation-Base Pay

 Base pay compensates our employees for services provided during the year and is the fixed element of an executive's annual compensation.
-Our goal is to target base salaries for our named executive officers at approximately the size-adjusted 50th percentile of the Industry Peer Group companies.
-Variations may result from the Compensation Committee's and management's consideration of such factors as job performance, time in position, prior experience and business conditions.
-We use the annual survey to review median base pay values for comparable employees to set employees' base pay.
+Our goal is to target base salaries for our named executive officers at approximately the size-adjusted 50th percentile of the Industry Peer Group.
+A named executive officer's base pay may differ from the 50th percentile due to factors such as job performance and related performance rating, time in position, prior experience, movement of salaries in our Industry Peer Group and business conditions.

-A performance rating for each executive officer is established based on an assessment of the executive's performance of his or her primary responsibilities.
-In addition to establishing a performance rating, the Compensation Committee may also evaluate market movement of salaries in our Industry Peer Group.
-A base pay change, or merit increase, for an executive officer, other than the CEO, is both recommended by the CEO and approved by the Compensation Committee.
-Merit increase guidelines are established annually for all employees by the Compensation Committee, based on annual market surveys.
-In 2012, our merit increase pool was 3.5%, and the average merit increase for all officers was approximately 3.5%.
+Any base pay change, or merit increase, for an executive officer, other than the CEO, must be recommended by the CEO and approved by the Compensation Committee.
+Any base pay change, or merit increase, for the CEO must be recommended by our Compensation Committee and approved by the Board of Directors.
+Merit increase guidelines are established annually for all executives by the Compensation Committee, based on annual market surveys.
+In 2013, the average merit increase for all named executive officers was approximately 3.88%.

-• Cash Compensation-Annual Non-Equity Incentive Compensation
+· Cash Compensation-Annual Non-Equity Incentive Compensation

 Our annual non-equity incentive compensation plan is a variable cash-based incentive plan designed to focus management on performance factors important to the continued success of their business units and in our overall performance in a particular year.
-In 2012, our annual non-equity incentive target bonus percentages for our named executive officers ranged from 70% to 110% of base pay, the highest percentage being assigned to our CEO.
+In 2013, our annual non-equity incentive target bonus percentages for our named executive officers ranged from 70% to 115% of base pay, the highest percentage being assigned to our CEO.
+Each named executive officer's target bonus percentage was set at approximately the size-adjusted 50th percentile of the Industry Peer Group.
 The annual non-equity incentive compensation is weighted primarily toward business performance (70%), which we refer to as the Business Performance Incentive or "BPI" component, and secondarily to individual performance (30%), which we refer to as the Annual Performance Incentive, or "API" component.
+Beginning in 2014, the BPI and API components will be weighted at 75% and 25%, respectively, in order to align our compensation program more closely with Company performance and maximizing stockholder value.